-The Verbal Behaviour Milestones Assessment establishes whether a student will learn new skills better individually or in a group.
+The VB-MAPP establishes whether a student will learn new skills better individually or in a group.
 Typically, students on entry to Pathways will not have developed the skills to learn successfully in a conventional class group set up.
+Furthermore, students with higher needs will need to first develop the skills to be ready to learn.
 To benefit from group learning it is essential that students are taught and will have mastered some pre-requisite learner skills.

-Students should have a requesting repertoire of at least 20 strong requests; be able to follow simple instructions readily; be able to do basic imitations; be able to receptively identify and label their favourite things and common objects and pictures; be able to look to the instructor for instruction and be able to tolerate delayed reinforcement.
+Early learners should have a requesting repertoire of strong requests; be able to follow simple instructions readily; be able to do basic imitations; be able to receptively identify and label their favourite things and common objects and pictures; be able to look to the instructor for instruction and be able to tolerate delayed reinforcement.
 They should also be able to sit in a small group for at least 5 minutes without disruptive behaviour and be able to wait without touching stimuli.

-Early Learner and Intermediate Learner Students that are mainly taught in 1:1 session benefit from a distinctive teaching methodology, based on the principles of Applied Behaviour Analysis (ABA).
+Early Learner and Intermediate Learner Students, who are mainly taught in 1:1 sessions, benefit from a distinctive teaching methodology, based on the principles of Applied Behaviour Analysis (ABA).
 Teaching focuses on creating a positive and motivating environment, by ensuring that children experience a high level of success in their learning.
 Where appropriate for students, curriculum delivery is of a 'small steps' approach, where tasks are broken down into smaller components, and taught systematically, hence building up students' skills in a methodical way.